 Saturday 7th September

 It’s game day and my first ever visit to Camp Randall awaits.
 Brent cooks eggs for breakfast then we get ready whilst listening to BBC Radio 1 Dance Anthems.
 The first hour is classic anthems with the show starting at 10am local time.
 I have also been listening religiously to this show for an extremely long time.
 Brent really enjoys it and I help him download the BBC iPlayer app so that he can too listen to these radio shows.
 We get an Uber just before 11, and it’s turns out our driver used to play for the Badgers.
-Daniel plays some UW marching band music causing him to get a bit emotional, which is just great, as it shows how much this teams to me.
+Daniel plays some UW marching band music causing him to get a bit emotional, which is just great, as it shows how much this teams to everyone in Wisconsin.
 Although I’m going to, and already have really enjoyed following both the Packers and Badgers so far, I most definitely feel I’m living a lot of people’s dreams more so than mine due to their longer and deeper connection to each team through various factors such as studying, family, birthplace and residency within Wisconsin.
 We’re dropped off at Regent Street with Brent recommending Lucky’s 1313 for pre-game drinks.
 It’s starting to get pretty busy as it’s a 2:30 afternoon start.
 The first people I speak to are a local couple, Beth and Craig.
-I then end up meeting a group of young guys and whilst showing them an article, a guy comes up to me excited saying he heard me on the radio and read my article too.
+I then end up meeting a group of young guys and whilst showing them an article, a guy comes up to me excited saying that he heard me on the radio and read my article too.
 Things get interesting when the young guys parents turns up and they recognise me from the newspaper article.
 It seems that the story has been published in an number of different local papers around Wisconsin.
 I do a google search and it turns out that it’s also in a couple of national publications such as in the USA Today’s NFL section.
-No wonder my phone is been going crazy on social media.
-Also people are starting to recognise me too.
-Dennis has a spare ticket and kindly donates it to me.
-Not only do they donate tickets they also donate beers.
+No wonder my phone has been going crazy on social media and people are starting to recognise me too.
+A guy called Dennis has a spare ticket and kindly donates it to me.
+Not only does he donate tickets he also very kindly donate beers - what a legend.
 As it turns out to be another big day of drinking I’m most definitely going to have to start to politely decline drinks, especially if I might be undertaking various media roles.
 I leave Dennis, the other parents and all their kids to catch up with Jason and Ryan, who I met on the flight from Milwaukee to Tampa last Friday morning.
 Jason and I end up doing a Shotski - but with a beer - a key is used to cut the beer at the bottom, you open it from the top and then you have to quickly down the beer.
-I’m not getting any younger plus with the travel through either driving or flying to Packers games the next day will mean that this won’t be done too often - I don’t think physically or mentally I will be able to survive the whole season.
-Jason and Ryan take me to an offical tailgate zone where I randomly bump into Haleigh, a UW student who I met on a tour in Banos, Ecuador back in June.
+I’m not getting any younger plus with the travel through either driving or flying to Packers games the next day will mean that this won’t be done too often - otherwise I don’t think physically or mentally I will be able to survive the whole season.
+Jason and Ryan take me to an offiical tailgate zone where I randomly bump into Haleigh, a UW student who I met on a tour in Banos, Ecuador back in June.
 Haleigh and her mate Madeleine, also a UW student, were teaching English for the summer and it’s great to catch up with her.
 By the time I’m walking into the ground I’m feeling slightly delicate.
 Luckily no one can buy me a drink inside the stadium as alcohol sales are prohibited at regular season college games - phew.
-Upon arrival at my donated seat, I find Daniel with food and soft drinks for me - what a legend.
+Upon arrival at my donated seat, I find Daniel with food and soft drinks for me - a true star.
 I was more than happy to receive Eric’s hospitality a couple of days ago at Soldier Field so I’m feeling lots of warmth and appreciation.
-And it’s great Eric got back to me wishing me well for the Badgers game - definitely made me feel at ease.
-The Badgers are too good for the Central Michigan Chippewas, another small school as compared to UW.
+The Badgers are too good for the Central Michigan Chippewas.
 It’s the second week the opposition have failed to put any points on the scoreboard with today’s final result of 61-0 even higher than last Friday night’s game at Tampa.
-So the Badgers have scored over a hundred points in their first two games.
+So the Badgers have scored over a hundred points in their first two games but against smaller schools.
 I think it’s gonna take quite a few for the Packers to score a hundred points but I don’t mind too much as long as our defense holds up like it did against the Bears.
 After the game it’s more drinks thus consequently the night ends up being bit of a blur.
 Upon checking my credit card details on the banking app on my phone the next day, it turns out that I visited a few bars with visits to a pizza place and the lovely McDonalds, the latter which I maybe ate in the Uber on the way back to Brent’s apartment.

 Sunday 8th September 240KM 150M